Novel approaches for the reliable and efficient numerical evaluation of Landau-type operators: Numerical methods

-\MyParagraph{Guide line} We point out that our approaches are designed for the numerical approximation of the Landau equation~\eqref{eq:LandauEquation} and that a significant percentage of the overall computational effort per time step can be transferred to precomputations which are independent of the density function.
-In order to illustrate the key aspects of the resulting algorithms, we introduce the forward Euler method as simplest representative for standard classes of explicit and implicit, one-step and multi-step time integrators.
-Prescribing positive stepsizes $(\tau_n)_{n=0}^{N-1}$ such that $\tau_0 + \dots + \tau_{N-1} = T$ and an initial approximation, the time-discrete solution is determined by the recurrence
+\MyParagraph{Guide line} We next illustrate the key aspects of our algorithms.
+For a sequence of positive stepsizes $(\tau_n)_{n=0}^{N-1}$ such that $\tau_0 + \dots + \tau_{N-1} = T$ and a given initial approximation, the explicit Euler solution is determined by the recurrence

 Evidently, the main computational issue in each time step is related to the numerical evaluation of the integral operator.
+As an example for a singular kernel, we recall~\eqref{eq:KernelCoulombGeneral} and that we assume that a single isolated singularity at the origin is allowed.
 Briefly summarised, we have the following guide line.